praeclarumjj3/VQ-VAE-on-MNIST/README.md

 - `modules.py` - Contains the different modules used for making our model
 - `VQ-VAE.py`  - Contains the functions and code for training our VQ-VAE model
 - `vector_quantizer.py` - The vector quantization classes are defined in this file
-- `VQ-VAE_PixelCNN.py`  - Contains the functions and code for training our VQ-VAE model with GatedPixelCNN as prior
-- `generate-py` - Generates new images from a pre-trained model.
+- `generate-py` - Generates new images from a pre-trained model
-- `model.txt` - Contains a link to a pre-trained models
+- `model.txt` - Contains a link to a pre-trained model
 - `README.md` - README giving an overview of the repo
 - `references.txt` - references used while creating this repo
 - `readme_images` - Has various images for the readme
 - `MNIST` - Contains the zipped MNIST Dataset(though it will be downloaded automatically if needed)
 - `Training track for VQ-VAE.txt` - contains the loss values during the training of our VQ-VAE model
-- `Training track for VQ-VAE + PixelCNN` - contains the loss values during the training of our VQ-VAE model with GatedPixelCNN as prior
 - `logs_VQ-VAE` - Contains the zipped tensorboard logs for our VQ-VAE model (automatically created by the program)
-- `logs_VQ-VAE with Gated PixelCNN` - Contains the zipped tensorboard logs for our VQ-VAE model with GatedPixelCNN as prior (automatically created by the program)
 - `VQ-VAE_graph` - Contains the zipped tensorboard logs with the graph for our VQ-VAE model (automatically created by the program)
 - `testers.py` - Contains some functions to test our defined modules